 The second day in Glen Strae was off dirt roads.
-They eventually ended and were replaced by single-file paths that were sometimes visible and sometimes only imagined.
+They ended and were replaced by single-file paths that were sometimes visible and sometimes only imagined.
 It’s hard to know whether these were first made by animals or people.

 Despite a mini-drought in the Highlands, the ground is soft, mossy, and wet.
 The break it gives to the feet is compensated for by the effort require to climb in it.